 Moving out of the province can affect your benefits and your medical treatment or rehabilitation.
-Before moving, contact your WCB representative for details on how it could affect your claim.
+Before moving, contact your WCB customer care facilitator for details on how it could affect your claim.

 Do I get anything for loss of pension after age 65?